NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``AD00397`` -- FOSTERTON:

-    W009: Distillation fraction recovered is missing or invalid

 ``AD00403`` -- FUEL OIL NO.1 (AVJET A), STAR ENTERPRISE:

     W009: Distillation fraction recovered is missing or invalid